 We charge our clients an annual subscription fee according to a published fee schedule that is independent of the value of our patent portfolio.
 We calculate each client's subscription fee using its fee schedule and its normalized operating income, or NOI, which we define as the greater of (i) 5% of the client's most recently reported fiscal year's revenue and (ii) the average of the three most recently reported fiscal years' operating income of the client.
 Each client's annual subscription fee is reset yearly based on its revenue and operating income for its most recently completed fiscal years.
 The fee schedule is effective for the term of each client's initial agreement and for all renewal terms, subject to our limited ability to make adjustments based on the Consumer Price Index.
 Our fee schedule as of December 31, 2010 had a subscription fee ceiling of \$5.2 million and floor of \$38,500.
 We began introducing a new fee schedule in February 2011 with a subscription fee ceiling of \$6.6 million and floor of \$60,000.
 In some circumstances, we may offer a discount to our fee schedule to encourage multi-year commitments, referrals of new clients or for other client-specific reasons.
 As of December 31, 2010, the terms of our subscription agreements ranged from one to five years, but were more commonly two or three years.
-As of December 31, 2008, 2009 and 2010, the weighted-average length of our then-outstanding subscription agreements was 2.6 years, 2.8 years and 2.6 years, respectively.

 Upon initial subscription, to the extent that we are contractually able, clients receive a term license for the period of their membership to, and a release from all prior damages associated with, patent assets in our portfolio.
+Clients also receive a limited right to purchase certain of our patent assets for defensive purposes in the event of a patent infringement suit brought against a client by a third party.
 In addition, clients receive term licenses to substantially all of the patent assets we acquire during the period of their membership.
 Our subscription agreements also include a vesting provision that converts a client's term licenses into perpetual licenses on a delayed rolling basis as long as the company remains an RPX client.
 Accordingly, clients who continue to subscribe to our solution receive perpetual licenses to an increasing number of our patent assets over time.
 For example, if a client has a vesting term of three years, on the third anniversary of becoming a client, the client will receive a perpetual license for all of the patent assets we held as of the date of such client's original subscription.
 On each day thereafter, so long as the company continues to be a client, it will vest and receive a perpetual license for those patents that we held three years prior to such date.
 Under this example, when the company has been an RPX client for four years, the company will hold a term license on patent assets we acquired in the last three years and a perpetual license for patent assets we acquired prior to the last three years.
-Each client's agreement specifies the vesting period that applies for all licenses granted to such client.
-Our early client agreements provided for either two or three year vesting.
-In 2011 we began introducing three year vesting in all new client agreements.
 We believe this vesting arrangement provides a compelling incentive for clients to renew their subscriptions.